Sagardighi (Cooch Behar, India)

 Sagardighi or Sagar Dighi is a lake in Cooch Behar, India, boasting a diverse array of migratory birds.
+The lake is also home to endangered the Indian peacock soft shelled turtles (Nilssonia hurum).

-It is enveloped by significant administrative landmarks, such as the District Magistrates Office and the Administrative Building of North Bengal State Transport Corporation (NBSTC) to the West.
-To the South, notable structures include the Office of the Superintendent of Police, and Municipality Office Building.
-On the East, one can find the Office of DLRO, State Bank of India's Cooch Behar Main Branch, and various other establishments.
-Heading North, there are the RTO Office, Foreigner's Registration Office, District Court, and a large number of residential buildings.
+Many government offices and administrative buildings envelop the lake.
+They include the buildings of North Bengal State Transport Corporation, the Office of the Superintendent of Police, DLRO and State Bank of India's Cooch Behar main branch.
+Heading North, there are the RTO Office, The Foreigner's Registration Office and District Court are also close by.
+Municipality Office Building.

+Devotees conduct Chhath Puja at Sagardighi lake every year.